-We are delighted to announce that early bird tickets are now available for the 2020 Garden Museum Literary Festival at Helmingham Hall, Suffolk, hosted by Edward and Sophie Tollemache on Friday 19 and Saturday 20 June.
+We are delighted to announce that tickets are now available for the 2020 Garden Museum Literary Festival at Helmingham Hall, Suffolk, hosted by Edward and Sophie Tollemache on Friday 19 and Saturday 20 June.

 Christopher Woodward, Director, writes:

 ‘When we had the idea of a Festival dedicated to books about gardens that would move from garden to garden we never imagined that we’d be so lucky.
-This year, Midsummer at Houghton Hall, hosted by Lord and Lady Cholmondeley, was an unforgettable two days.
+Last year, Midsummer at Houghton Hall, hosted by Lord and Lady Cholmondeley, was an unforgettable two days.
 And before that, Boughton House in 2017, Hatfield, Petworth and Serge Hill…

 Next summer we have been invited to Helmingham Hall, one of the most romantic houses in England, by Edward and Sophie Tollemache.
 It will be an exploration of Helmingham’s 500 years of garden history, and of the gardens designed in recent years by Xa Tollemache, Edward’s mother.